 Anti-reflux surgery - children - dischargeFundoplication - children - discharge; Nissen fundoplication - children - discharge; Belsey (Mark IV) fundoplication - children - discharge; Toupet fundoplication - children - discharge; Thal fundoplication - children - discharge; Hiatal hernia repair - children - discharge; Endoluminal fundoplication - children - discharge

 When Your Child Was in the Hospital

-Your child’s surgeon wrapped the upper part of your child’s stomach around the end of the child's esophagus.
+During the operation, the surgeon wrapped the upper part of your child's stomach around the end of the esophagus.

 The surgery was done in one of these ways:

-- Through a large incision (cut) in your child’s upper belly (open surgery)
+- Through an incision (cut) in your child's upper belly (open surgery)

-- By endoluminal repair (like a laparoscope, but the surgeon goes in though the mouth)
+- By endoluminal repair (like a laparoscope, but the surgeon goes in through the mouth)

 What to Expect at Home

 Most children can go back to school or daycare as soon as they feel well enough.